vovapolu/ensime.github.io/editors/atom/installation.md

 ### These are recommended:

 - [Project manager] which is handy to keep track of projects.
 - A plugin to navigate back to last cursor position when "code surfing" is useful.
-Something like https://github.com/fcharron/last-cursor-position or https://atom.io/packages/navigation-history
+Something like [last-cursor-position], [cursor-history] or [navigation-history].

- None of which has many downloads though…

 [sbt]: http://www.scala-sbt.org/download.html
 [ensimeConfig]: /build_tools/sbt/